syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ## Range selection
 The `Range` selection can be performed in the Calendar by setting the `CalendarSelectionMode` property to `Range`.
-In this Selection, you can able to select a range of dates from the cell by interacting the cell either tap or swipe action.
+In this Selection, you can able to select a range of dates from the calendar by interacting the cell either tap or swipe action.
 Swipe action can only performed by setting the [EnableSwipeSelection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_EnableSwipeSelection) property to `true` in the calendar.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}